alvinashiatey/teaching/src/_includes/_md/d3a2022/cal.md

 ::: .next__week
 For next week
 - — Create 3 proposals for P2.
 Each proposal should use a different subculture.
-- 📖Read Muriel Cooper's Visible Wisdom, 1994
+- 📖Reread On [Community Memory](https://www.are.na/blog/community-memory) by Mike Tully
-- — Write a response and three discussion questions in the [Week 6 doc](https://docs.google.com/document/d/19xAO48rHaj8t1WX-8GDyZhdBl2hjLI40iRN5Y3yGuRQ/edit?usp=sharing)
+- If you haven't already, write a response and three discussion questions in the [Week 4 doc](https://rutgers.box.com/s/daj327mttnsmz8wrlaoyanln16r9bk9a)
 :::
 :::
 :::